ronaldbosma/specflow-weather-forecast-sample/demo/preparations.md

 1. Walk through the demo script until the step: _Switch to `demo-3-dateonly-in-entity` branch_
 1. Commit all changes
 1. Replace `DateTime` with `DateOnly` in the `WeatherForecast` entity.
 Fix all errors.
-TODO: 1.
-Add `global using WeatherForecastSample.Specs.Support;` to the implicit usings.
+1. Add `global using WeatherForecastSample.Specs.Support;` to the implicit usings.
 1. Commit (and push) all changes
 1. Create `demo-4-share-dbcontext` branch from `demo-3-dateonly-in-entity`